AramirRp/Portfolio/README.md

 React personnal portfolio made.

-V1 include first popup for CV, css with partial responsive design
+V2 include first popup for CV, tailwind rework for mobile first design

-v2 currently in the working :
+v3 currently in the working :

-- complete rework with tailwind css
-- mobile-first design
-- rework of the popup system
+- working on the desktop css version
+- set a better mapping for the readmore feature
 - adding a dark/multiple themes

-ideas for the v3 :
+ideas for the v4 :

  - adding a animated background with specific library like p5.js
 - adding a specific more creative theme